- Overview of the Newcastle Anstys

 - Harold Ansty (b 1889, Newcastle, NSW, died 1892);

-In 1913 Jane Way Anstey was living at Cleary Street, North Hamilton – her husband James Ansty was not mentioned, but he was certainly still alive.
+In the 1913 Electoral Rolls Jane Way Anstey was living at Cleary Street, North Hamilton (Mayfield, Wickham) – her husband James Ansty was at nearby Adamstown, Kahibah.

 On 12 July 1919 a tragedy occurred when Frederick William Ansty was knocked over by a car and killed.
 The ‘Newcastle Sun‘ on 15 July 1919 wrote the following: “KILLED BY MOTOR F. W. ANSTEY‘S DEATH ‘Accidental’ Verdict The death of Frederick William Anstey, whlch occurred at Mayfield on Saturday, engaged the attention of the coroner (Mr. Hibble), at the Newcastle Courthouse, this morning.
 Mr. J. D. Reid appeared for deceased’s children, and Mr. Braye for Robert Roy Murray, driver of the car by which Anstey was knocked down.
 Edwin James Anstey a retired hotelkeeper of Cessnock, said that he was a brother of the deceased.
 His brother was born 45 years ago at Dorset (England).
 He was a foreman in the sawmill at Armstrong and Royse’s works, and lived at Havelock Street, Mayfield.
 He was a widower, and had been married twice.
 Three children who are dependent upon him.
 He partly owned the house he lived in.
 Dr. May Harris said that she made a post-mortem examination of the body.
 There were big bruises over the left frontal region, left eye, and left cheek.
 The scalp had practically been separated from the skull by haemorrhage.
 There was no fracture of the skull, but on opening it the brains were found to be almost entirely covered with blood… SPECTATORS ACCOUNTS George Storey, 13 years, of Fawcett street, Mayfield, said that he noticed deceased riding on a bicycle in the centre of Maitland Road, and a motor car came up behind him.
 The car turned to the right to pass him.
 Anstey turned to go into Havelock Street, and the car hit the bicycle, and Anstey went underneath, where he was struck on the head.
 The car was going at a fair pace, but not too fast.
 To Mr. Reid: I did not hear the horn blow.
 I heard a man shout: ‘Look out!’
 Cars generally go quickly along that road.
 The man was picked up near the gutter.
 The left side of the car struck him.
 The bicycle was knocked away while the deceased fell across the front of the car.
 To the court: I do not know Murray.
 I am a friend of Mr. Anstey’s children.
 It would have been impossible for the car to have missed hitting deceased.“